Spleen and Lymphatic System

 Lymph fluid enters the lymph nodes, where macrophages fight off foreign bodies like bacteria, removing them from the bloodstream.
 After these substances have been filtered out, the lymph fluid leaves the lymph nodes and returns to the veins, where it re-enters the bloodstream.

 When a person has an infection, germs collect in the lymph nodes.
 If the throat is infected, for example, the lymph nodes of the neck may swell.
-That's why doctors check for swollen lymph nodes (sometimes called swollen "glands" — but they're actually lymph nodes) in the neck when your throat is infected.
+That's why doctors check for swollen lymph nodes (sometime called swollen "glands" — but they're actually lymph nodes) in the neck when your throat is infected.

 Certain diseases can affect the lymph nodes, the spleen, or the collections of lymphoid tissue in certain areas of the body.